JakeChrist/LLMMemorySystem/README.md

 python main.py gui  --llm local
 ```

 The REPL mode starts a simple console conversation loop.
-The GUI mode launches the PyQt5 interface defined in `gui/qt_interface.py`.
+The GUI mode launches
+the PyQt5 interface defined in `gui/qt_interface.py`.
+When the GUI is opened the
+agent automatically starts the background dreaming scheduler so that memory
+summaries accumulate until the window is closed.

 ## Requirements